 - January 2018 – Getting to Know the Partners

 We will be featuring each state, individual team members, existing resources, best practices in consumer/provider engagement, etc. Please email SuzanneW@med.unc.edu with content to spotlight!

 Year #1 Meeting

-The Preconception CoIIN meeting will be held on December 11th and 12th at the Renaissance Washington, DC Dupont Circle Hotel (1143 New Hampshire Avenue NW Washington District Of Columbia 20037).
-This two-day human-centered design meeting will allow PCHHC, the four state teams, and partners to collaborate with another, build a community, develop innovative strategies, and organize for the upcoming year.
-For those of you that are interested in reviewing in advance of the meeting, in the Resources section of the Before, Between, and Beyond website, some preconception screening tools, as well as articles of interest, have been posted here.
+The Preconception CoIIN meeting was held on December 11th and 12th at the Renaissance Washington, DC Dupont Circle Hotel.
+This two-day human-centered design meeting allowed PCHHC, the four state teams, and partners to collaborate with another, build a community, develop innovative strategies, and organize for the upcoming year.

 Click for the Preconception CoIIN Meeting Agenda

 Click to view the CoIIN Meeting Day 1 Overview